 - interior suspenders

 - Neoprene cuffs

-The Amp is designed to be gender specific, meaning that there is a dissimilar suit design for men and women.
-While this might sound unnecessary, the specific placement of pockets, entry and relief zips, and overall fit do make gender exact suits more comfortable than unisex ones.
+The Amp is designed to be gender-specific, meaning that there is a dissimilar suit design for men and women.
+While this might sound unnecessary, the specific placement of pockets, entry, and relief zips, and overall fit does make gender exact suits more comfortable than unisex ones.

 - Waterproof pockets

 The Level Six Emperor drysuit is their flagship product which is packed with handy features that make it perfect for kayakers.